See the Stats page for individual read and review counts.

 While Hoshi has no problem allowing her sons to run wild, she takes more interest in Takara, and who Takara is marrying.
-Part of this is some sexism on Hoshi’s part, but that works with how I write the Mirror Universe, as most women are in low positions there.
+Part of this is some sexism on Hoshi’s part.
+However, that works with how I write the Mirror Universe, as most women are in low positions there.
 Hence Hoshi particularly wants Takara to marry well.
-Takara’s choices multiply during the alternate timelines in Temper.
+Takara Sato’s choices multiply during the alternate timelines in Temper.

 During Temper, Tommy in particular is interested in Takara, who often dresses quite a bit like the Sailor Mercury anime character.

 He is so interested that he threatens to fight Joss for her.
-Joss wisely bows out, telling Tommy that he’s not interested in her and doesn’t want to fight him.
-However, Takara favors Joss, mainly because he is the first-born of his family and, in this alternate timeline, is a baseball star, whereas Tommy is a common (to Takara) soldier.
+Joss wisely bows out, telling Tommy that she does not interest him and doesn’t want to fight.
+However, Takara favors Joss.
+But this is mainly because he is the first-born of his family.
+And, in this alternate timeline, he is a baseball star, whereas Tommy is a common (to Takara) soldier.